Using Network Services with multi-protocol functionality

-Oracle Connection Manager provides multiple protocol support, enabling a client and server with different networking protocols to communicate with each other.
+Oracle Connection Manager provides multiple protocol support, enabling a client and server with different networking protocols to communicate with each other using a protocol conversion.

 This feature replaces functionality previously provided by the Oracle MultiProtocol Interchange in SQL*Net version 2.